-The importance of support groups and their impact on cancer patient
+It's well established that support groups and their impact on cancer

-outcomes is well established; much of this important work has come
+patient outcomes is very important.
+Much of this exceptional work has

 This video explains how Stanford doctors use the genetics of individual tumors to design a personalized treatment for best results and to guide development of new treatments.